Forgiveness for the Fallen

 “Shame on the administrator of this trashy site for slandering Pastor Jimmy Swaggart!
 Rather than trying to crucify the Swaggarts, why don’t you just pray for them and acknowledge their good work?
 Sounds like you don’t believe Jesus can forgive sin.”

 There is much to say in response to that.
-The short version is this: Forgiveness requires repentance, and if that is done, forgiveness itself does not automatically mean that God wants them to be free to do, be, or teach anything they wish without accountability to, and discerning judgment from, the Church.
+The short version is this: Forgiveness for the fallen requires repentance, and if that is done, forgiveness for the fallen itself does not automatically mean that God wants them to be free to do, be, or teach anything they wish without accountability to, and discerning judgment from, the Church.

 Restoration of a fallen minister is different from restoring a regular member of a church.
 Ministers have a serious responsibility and their lives affect many others.
 Consequently, restoration of a minister to a position as a minister will take longer and be more involved.